 TONGARIRO NORTHERN CIRCUIT

 One of the Great Walks of New Zealand, the Tongariro Northern Circuit incorporates the Tongariro Crossing and explores the surrounding national park.
 The track goes from one extreme landscape to another including glacial valleys to geothermal areas, active volcano craters to brilliantly blue lakes, and exposed fields to dense forests.
 During the peak season, make sure to book the Great Walk huts to stay in and be prepared for all conditions!
 For more information on the Great Walks, see our Guide to the 9 Great Walks of New Zealand.

 A quick and exhilarating way to see Tongariro is through taking the network of biking trails in the area.
 The longest trail is the epic Mountains to Sea/Nga Ara Tuhono.
 This 3-7 day journey starts on the side of Mt Ruapehu, goes through the Tongariro and the Whanganui National Parks following the Whanganui River all the way to the coast.
 Of course, you can join and leave the track at any point for a shorter ride – we recommend Fishers Track or Old Coach Road.
 For those feeling kamikaze, try the 42 Traverse for its long and rutted downhill sections.

 SKI ON MT RUAPEHU

 That’s right, you can ski or snowboard on an active volcano!
 Stoked!
 All snowsports lingo aside, Mt Ruapehu has the largest ski fields in New Zealand: Whakapapa and Turoa.
-The ski fields lie in a huge basins with steep shoots and drop-offs to the beginner areas with wider runs.
+The ski fields lie in a huge basin with steep shoots and drop-offs to the beginner areas with wider runs.
 Be sure to hike to Mt Ruapehu’s Crater Lake before take a 1000m ride back.
 Only attempt the climb when it is safe to do so.
 More information can be found at How to get to the Mt Ruapehu Crater Lake in Winter.

 Check out our guide to the Ski Season in New Zealand for more details on what to expect from New Zealand ski fields.

 NATIONAL PARK VILLAGE and Whakapapa Village